plow-technologies/inferno/README.md

 ### Typechecking

-Pretty stnadard, we simply collect all the hashes and the associated types for the modules in scope and then proceed with typechecking
+Pretty standard, we simply collect all the hashes and the associated types for the modules in scope and then proceed with typechecking

 ### Evaluation